milktrader/Quandl.jl/README.md

 ## Julia API to Quandl

 [Quandl.com](http://www.quandl.com) is a lightweight interface to over seven million open-source datasets.
-This package gives access to their api, and places the data in a time-aware DataFrame.

 You can use this package without an auth token, but it's recommended you get one from Quandl.com.
 You are limited to 10 downloads per day without your unique token.
 A token gives you 100 calls per day.
 Once you get a token, you'll only need to replace the text in the